 It may seem like common sense, but we’ll say it anyway: Bathroom chandeliers look extra special in high or vaulted ceilings, though these are rare in urban apartments and homes.
 Don’t worry if you have regular flat ceilings, though!
 As long as you follow some general requirements, you’re set.

-The lowermost part of the chandelier should be 8 feet above the top of your tub or 3 feet away from its edge.
+The lowermost part of the chandelier should be 8 feet above the top of your tub or 3 feet away from its edge, as stated on SFGate.
 This clearance is a legal mandate, though in special circumstances, it may differ.
 Contact your local electrician if you have concerns.

 Another key factor is whether or not your chosen light fixture is designed for wet conditions.
 This applies to the hardware, the wiring, and the bulbs themselves.
 Your bathroom is almost constantly wet, damp, or humid.
 Read: Your chandelier should be designed for bathroom environments for safety reasons.

-A ground-fault circuit interrupter is our No. 1 safety recommendation.
+A ground-fault circuit interrupter is our number one safety recommendation; SFGate also makes this statement in another article about properly placing outlets in bathrooms.
 It’s commonly used in bathrooms and really, any area where conditions may be unfriendly to electricity.
 This gadget cuts off electricity when conditions are unsafe; for example, if water leaks into the outlet or wires.

 Perform monthly tests to make sure each circuit interrupter in your home works as well as it did when you first got it.
 Replace any sockets, features, or switches that may need an upgrade.